Gammerdinger/Introduction_to_Unix_and_programming/Day_3/README.md

 done
 ```

-Here, we have simply put one for loop inside the other, so for each value of `i` we will loop though every value of `j` between 1 and 4.
+Here, we have simply put one for loop inside the another loop, so for each value of `i` between 1 and 5, we will loop though every value of `j` between 1 and 4.